onap/sdc-sdc-workflow-designer/README.md

 **WARNING**: *This step must be executed only once.*

+Workflow Designer requires two Cassandra namespaces:

+- WORKFLOW
+- ZUSAMMEN_WORKFLOW

+By default, these keyspaces are configured to use a simple replication strategy (`'class' : 'SimpleStrategy'`) and the replication factor of one (`'replication_factor' : 1`).
+In order to override this configuration, override the *create_keyspaces.cql* file at the root of the initialization container using [Docker volume mapping](https://docs.docker.com/storage/volumes/).
+Include `IF NOT EXISTS` clause in the keyspace creation statements to prevent accidental data loss.

 `docker run -ti -e CS_HOST=<cassandra-host> -e CS_PORT=<cassandra-port> -e CS_AUTHENTICATE=true/false
 -e CS_USER=<cassandra-user> -e CS_PASSWORD=<cassandra-password> nexus3.onap.org:10001/onap/workflow-init:latest`